 - Parents or Stepparents

 - Siblings or Stepsiblings

 Finally, individuals must carry out the assault for specific reasons to be prosecuted under PC 217.1(a).
-Individuals should only face assault on a public official charges if they commit assault to:
+Individuals should only face an assault on a public official charge if they commit assault to:

 - Retaliate Against the Official Actions Taken by the Public Figure

 - Prevent the Official from Performing an Official Duty